kauffman12/eqaainfo/README.md

 2. Login to Test server and reset/rebuy your AAs while the capture is running
 3. Stop the capture once all AAs have been bought
 4. Copy dbstr_us.txt and spells_us.txt from your Everquest directory to ./data
-5. Edit parse.py and chanhe the output format if desired.
+5. Edit parse.py and change the output format as desired.
 6. Run the parse script (py parse.py [path to pcap file])
 7. Data is written to aainfo.txt in the current directory